 CUSOM operates in compliance with the Americans with Disabilities Act of 1990 (ADA), and the ADA Amendments Act of 2008 (ADAAA), both as amended, to assure its facilities, programs and student policies are accessible to individuals with disabilities.
-Applicants and students with specific needs should contact the Executive Director of Student Affairs.
+Applicants and students with specific needs who request an accommodation under the ADA should contact the Executive Director of Student Affairs (See Section 7.2.3).
+Students are encouraged to meet with the Executive Director of Student Affairs as soon as possible.